chryzsh/chryzsh.github.io/_posts/2019-10-02-rce-on-any-client-splunk-magic.md

 - `192.168.0.20` - `kali01` - Attacker host
 - `192.168.0.1` - The default gateway

-I found a [useful diagram](http://downloads.jordan2000.com/splunk/Splunk-Common-Network-Ports-ver1.6.png) to show some of the Splunk components and what ports they communicate on.
+I found a [useful diagram](http://downloads.jordan2000.com/splunk/Splunk-Common-Network-Ports-ver1.6.png) that displays some of the Splunk components and what ports they use for communication.
 Most of it is beyond the scope of this simple demo, but it's worth taking a look at it to get familiar with Splunk infrastructure.

 ## Preparing the victim